aggie-coding-club/Selection-Chess/README.md

 ### How to Compile

 We use [SCons](https://www.scons.org/).
-Once you have SCons properly installed on your machine, you can compile both the GUI and executable by running `scons` inside of the project folder.
+Once you have SCons properly installed on your machine, you can compile both the GUI and engine by running `scons` inside of the project folder.

 ## Standards